 Park My Bike, Please!

-We now have a Bike Parking Champion, Matt Drake, who is ready to hear from riders about where there is a need for better parking.
+Our Bike Parking Champion, Matt Drake, is ready to hear from riders about where there is a need for better parking.
 He will work out the most desirable locations and approach likely businesses to see if they would like to improve what they offer to their customers and staff.
 We'll let business owners know that good bike parking can encourage customers to patronise their businesses and to spend more time (and money) in their area.
 And of course, more people riding bikes will decrease the traffic congestion both in carparks and in our streets.

 In many cases, business owners could approach their local Council and get a free bike hoop or two installed on the public footpath outside.
 In other cases, a better quality result might be to instal on private property, and in these cases the business owner might have to pay for it.
 Bicycle Network may be able to assist with discounts on bike loops.
 Matt can advise on a range of options, models and prices, and provide a handy form that businesses can use (thanks to TBUG for sharing this great idea).
 From the Bike Parking Experts: what to look for in a quality bike parking installation.